amirtheamre/YO-YAO-WRO2025/README.md

  To identify special signals of various colors (red and green), distance and color sensors are located on the front of our robot.
 When approaching the signs, the color sensor works optimally, and by determining the color of the sign through a conditional operator, it gives a signal to turn and drive the robot.

+ The rotary system was implemented using a large motor from the LEGO Spike set, our robot is rear-wheel drive, the rear-mounted middle motor starts the movement of the robot's rear wheels, we decided that this type of robot drive would be the most optimal.

  Документация Инженера
 ====